How to uninstall MacCleanBooster application?

 What is MacCleanBooster?

-MacCleanBooster is advertised as an app which is designed to clean Mac computers for better performance.
-Although, it is promoted on untrustworthy websites, also, its developers use questionable methods to distribute it.
-Therefore, MacCleanBooster is categorized as potentially unwanted application (PUA).
+MacCleanBooster is advertised to clean Mac computers for better performance.
+In fact, it is promoted on untrusted websites and developers use dubious methods to distribute it.
+Therefore, MacCleanBooster is categorized as a potentially unwanted application (PUA).

 Name | MacCleanBooster potentially unwanted application |